 These groups can be made up of friends, colleagues and other general connections who share a common interest.
 Engagement pods let marketers alert pod members when new content has been published, that way members can promptly engage with said content and help boost its visibility via LinkedIn's algorithm.

-Different Ways to Facilitate Engagement Pods
+Different Ways to Facilitate LinkedIn Engagement Pods

-Marketing teams can create engagement pods using any interactive tool that connects groups of people in one place.
+Marketing teams can create LinkedIn engagement pods using any interactive tool that connects groups of people in one place.
 However, you'll want to use a medium that is convenient, scalable, and measurable.

 Employee Advocacy Programs

-A digital employee advocacy program is a company initiative that encourages employees to promote your organization's content on their social media platforms.
+An employee advocacy program is a company initiative that encourages employees to promote your organization's content on their social media platforms.
 By doing this, employees become brand advocates and can help increase content visibility and engagement.

 Additionally, employee advocacy programs can help build a strong employer brand, as employees who feel supported and engaged are more likely to stay with the company and recommend it to others.